finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 };
 ```

 Now, when we want to use CSS Modules, we need to create a file with convention name `something.module.css` or `something.module.scss` and import it in our **JavaScript** file.

-Let's try it:
+Let's try create CSS Modules files named `index.module.css` and fill with code below:

 ```css
 /* src/index.module.css */